-History does not tell us, however, precisely how Belli became acquainted with Washington, Henry Knox, and perhaps even Franklin, Adams, Laurens, and other prominent Americans, but today we can see how the door opened with John Jay's letter addressed to the well-connected, Josiah Watson.
+History does not tell us precisely how Belli became acquainted with Washington, Henry Knox, Adams, Laurens, and perhaps even Franklin and other prominent Americans, but today we can see how John Jay's letter addressed to the well-connected Josiah Watson opened doors.

 Josiah Watson, a native of Ireland, owned considerable land in Virginia.
 He was a well-known merchant, a director of the Bank of Alexandria, and later Postmaster of Alexandria.
 He was also a business acquaintance and friend of George Washington.
 While Watson and Washington were involved in several business dealings, a 1779 venture in which Washington was given shares by Watson, involved a ship.
 Built for merchant seafaring, a 200-ton sloop christened General Washington later carried a letter-of-marque - a license or commission granted by a state to a private citizen to capture and confiscate the merchant ships of another nation.
-Refitted for that purpose, the vessel was officially classified as a "sloop-of war" with eighteen cannons and a reported crew of up to 151 men.10
+Refitted for that purpose, the vessel was officially classified as a "sloop-of war" with eighteen cannons and a reported crew of up to 151 men.
+10